SpartnerNL/laravel-excel-docs/nova/1.0/exports/customizations.md

 The file will now be downloaded in the `csv` format.

+You can find a full list of writer types at [Export formats](/3.0/exports/export-formats.html).

 ### Disk

 By default the Export will be stored in the `default` storage disk.

 If you want to customize this, you can easily use the `withDisk()` method on the action.
+You can use any of the disks configured in `config/filesystems.php`

 ```php
 /**